Courses tagged with "Computer Science" (174)

 Using best-of-breed tools that support modern development techniques including Behavior-Driven design, user stories, Test-Driven Development, velocity, and pair programming, learners will discover how modern programming language features in Ruby on Rails can improve productivity and code maintainability.

 Weekly coding projects and quizzes will be part of the learning experience in this SaaS course.
-Those who successfully complete the assignments and earn a passing grade can get an honor code certificate or verified certificate from BerkeleyX.
+Those who successfully complete the assignments and earn a passing grade can get a verified certificate from BerkeleyX.
 The videos and homework assignments have been updated to use Ruby 2, Rails 4 and RSpec 3.
 The new class also includes embedded live chat with Teaching Assistants and other students and remote pair programming with other students.

 Der Kurs führt in das zentrale Gebiet der Informatik ein, auf dem alle anderen Teilgebiete aufbauen: Wie entwickele ich Software?
 Anhand der Programmiersprache Java werden Algorithmen zum Suchen und Sortieren vorgestellt und die dazu benötigten Datenstrukturen wie Keller, Schlange, Liste, Baum und Graph eingeführt.

 Die Teilnehmer des Kurses werden in die Lage versetzt, eine Problemstellung auf maschinelle Lösbarkeit hin zu analysieren, dafür einen Algorithmus zu entwerfen, die zugehörigen Datenstrukturen zu wählen, daraus ein Java-Programm zu entwickeln und dieses zur Lösung des Problems einzusetzen.